yutaro741/unit4/README.md

 **Test plan**

 ## Criteria C: Coding##

+### The user can register, login and logout of the system.
 From here, I will show the skills that I uses for making this system.

 Python:p, HTML/CSS:H, SQL:Q other ideas: O

 1. H: link rel to connect to CSS from HTML.